 It isn’t 100% necessary to have a pasta roller.
-I’ve made it with a rolling pin which works just fine… patience will be required however.
+I’ve made it with a rolling pin which works just fine, hell I’ve even used a wine bottle!
+Patience will be required however.

 There are tons of methods for stuffing.
 I find this long sheet method most effective for my purposes.
 There is more waste than cutting rounds to be sure, but I like to keep frustration to a minimum and pleasure to a maximum when cooking.